AngMaher/PP4-Where-Next/README.md

-os.environ.setdefault("CLOUDINARY_URL", "insert your own Cloudinary API key here") os.environ.setdefault("DATABASE_URL", "insert your own ElephantSQL database URL here") os.environ.setdefault("SECRET_KEY", "this can be any random secret key")
+os.environ.setdefault("CLOUDINARY_URL", "insert your own Cloudinary API key here") os.environ.setdefault("DATABASE_URL", "insert your own ElephantSQL database URL here") os.environ.setdefault("SECRET_KEY", "this can be any random secret key") os.environ.setdefault("DEBUG", "True")

-# local environment only (do not include these in production/deployment!)
-os.environ.setdefault("DEBUG", "True")
 ```